appium/appium/docs/en/writing-running-appium/web/mobile-web.md

 #### For `XCUITest`

-We use [appium-ios-device](https://github.com/appium/appium-ios-device) to handle Safari.
+We use [appium-ios-device](https://github.com/appium/appium-ios-device) to handle Safari since Appium 1.15.
 You no longer need to install additional dependencies.

 #### For `Instruments`